 4. Empower Employees

 Two sections ago, we noted that entrepreneurs think differently than the average person.
 One example is how quickly entrepreneurs act on their ideas.
-If an entrepreneur has an idea on how to improve their workday, they immediately put it into action.
+If an entrepreneur has an idea of improving their workday, they immediately put it into action.
 Your employees, on the other hand, probably aren’t as confident in their solutions.
 They might know what’s stopping them from maximizing productivity or efficiency.
 But they won’t put their ideas into action unless you ask them.

 In summary, you should regularly ask your employees what they would change about their workday.
 This is likely a better use of your time than trying to come up with company-wide solutions.
 What helps one employee might do the opposite for another.